 Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-Deep vein thrombosis (DVT) is a blood clot that occurs in a deep vein.
-Find out about DVT symptoms and treatment, and how to prevent it.
+Deep vein thrombosis (DVT) is a blood clot that occurs in a vein.
+Complications can be serious.
+Find out about the symptoms and how to prevent a DVT.

 Thrombosis, such as deep vein thrombosis (DVT), is where a blood clot forms in a vein or artery.
 Learn about the risk factors and how to prevent it.